 Make It Easy

-In keeping with my wanting to avoid telling tales without any tips or tricks to get you your fairy tale, I have so far:
+In keeping with my wanting to avoid telling tales without any tips or tricks to get you your fairy tale, I have so far created:

-- Published a guided journal which includes not only the guidebook above, but guides to three other fairy tale boons you already possess and plenty of journaling pages to help you get started in the direction of your dreams.
+- a guided journal which includes not only the Seven-League Boots above, but also three more fairy tale boons you already possess and plenty of journaling pages to help you Quest The Crap out of your daily life.